-Pelican ReefCedar Key, Florida MapOyster bars nearbyTray-raised oysters from one of the first oyster farms in Florida, grown in a pristine Gulf Coast environment.Avg. rating 4 Make a favorite37Species: EasternCultivation: Off-Bottom CagesSalinity: ModerateSize: AverageRegion: Gulf Coast 2 RatingsSubmit a Rating Rowan Jacobsen on March 12, 2015 at 2:17 pm Rating 4 These will blow the minds of anyone who doesn’t think the Gulf Coast makes great oysters.
+Pelican ReefCedar Key, Florida MapOyster bars nearbyTray-raised oysters from one of the first oyster farms in Florida, grown in a pristine Gulf Coast environment.Avg. rating 4 Love0Species: EasternCultivation: Off-Bottom CagesSalinity: ModerateSize: AverageRegion: Gulf Coast 2 RatingsSubmit a Rating Rowan Jacobsen on March 12, 2015 at 2:17 pm Rating 4 These will blow the minds of anyone who doesn’t think the Gulf Coast makes great oysters.
 Beautifully shaped and striped shells, plump meats, and all the sweet-corn goodness of a Cape Cod oyster in late fall (yet this was March).
 The salinity was strong without being harsh, and the flavor was super clean.
 This, to me, is further evidence that in March and April, when northern oysters can be so skinny, one should look to the southeast first.
 Log in to Reply Leezard on May 6, 2017 at 7:13 am Rowan is right on.
 We just spent a week in Key West and the locals were serving up these excellent oysters.
 Meaty, not too briny and a creamy goodness.
 The big oyster house down there had the usual choice of all over oysters (even Kumamoto’s) but none compared to the “Cedar Key”.
-Submit a Rating Cancel replyPlease login to submit a rating, or register here.
+Submit a Rating Cancel replySign up now to post your rating, or login here.